DSS Note-Taking Assistance is a supplementary accommodation that provides support with in-class note-taking practices.

 In the cases where professors have made notes available to students, or when certain classes more heavily favor a discussion model, the note-taking accommodation can be overridden by the curricular support already built into those classes.
 In all cases, speak with each of your professors about their expectations to learn how to implement your accommodations.

-Once you have spoken to your professors and have determined the classes that will require peer note-taking support, please visit our office to complete a Note-Taker Request Form for each class.
-Elizabeth Queen or Gary Stoddard will provide you with the necessary paperwork.
+Once you have spoken to your professors and have determined the classes that will require peer note-taking support, please complete a Note-Taker Request Form for each class.
+If you have additional questions or comments, please contact Elizabeth Queen.

 All Note-Taker Request Forms should be completed and submitted to DSS by the conclusion of the third week of classes.
 You will need to complete the forms at the start of every semester.